MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-connection-reference.md

 ## Limits

-Connection references are now saved asynchronously.
+- Connection references are now saved asynchronously.
 Unlike during the preview period, there's no longer a limit to how many flows can reference the same connection reference.
 When connection references are updated, an info banner that links to a panel containing asynchronous update details appears.

-There is also no limit to the number of actions in each flow that can be associated with the connection reference.
+- There is also no limit to the number of actions in each flow that can be associated with the connection reference.
+- Canvas apps do not recognize connection references on custom connectors.
+To mitigate this limitation, after a solution is imported to an environment the app must be edited to remove and then re-add the custom connector connection.
+Note, if this app is in a managed solution proceeding to edit the app will create an unmanaged layer.

 ## See also